 MR. BUCHANAN'S BID FOR THE SOUTH-ERN VOTE.

 From the Washington Union.

-position of Mr. Buchanan on the Kansas-Nebraska bill we are permitted to copy the following extract from a letter addressed by Mr. Buchanan to Senator Slidell, dated London, on he 28th of December last, when there seemed to be no difference as to Mr. B's thorough identity with the Democratic party on this, as on other issues.
-It will be seen that Mr. B. speaks of the Kansas-Nebraska bill with his usual frankness and decision.
-We are confirmed in our impression, by this letter, that no man, no set of men, and no newspapers, are at all warranted to speak authoritatively for Mr. Buchanan upon this or upon any other quesseen, intended for publication, but the gentleman to whom it was addressed has thought it necessary, after the editorial article in the Union of Wednesday last, to lay it before the
+"Sene discussion having taken place upon the on of Mr. Buchanan on the Kansas-Nebraska bill we are permitted to copy the folowing extract from a letter addressed by Mr. Buchanan to Senator Slidell, dated London, on the 28th of December last, when there seemed to be no difference as to Mr. B's thorough identity with the Democratic party on this, as on other issues.
+It will be seen that Mr. B. speaks of the Kansas-Nebraska bill with his ual frankness and decision.
+We are confirmed in our impression, by this letter, that no man, no set of men, and no newspapers, are a all warranted to speak authoritatively for Mr. Buchanan upon this or upon any other question.
+His own words speak for themselves.
+The letter of Mr. Buchanan was not, it will be seen, intended for publication, but the gentleman to whom it was addressed has thought it necessary, after the editorial article in the Union of Wednesday last, to lay it before the

-"The question has been settled by Congress, and this settlement should be inflexibly maintained.
-The Missouri compromise is gone, and gone forever.
-But no assault should be made upon those democrats who maintained it, provided they are now willing in good faith to maintain the settlement as it exists.
-"Such an understanding is wise and just in itself.
+"The question has been settled by Congress. and this settlement should be inflexibly main-" tained.
+The Missouri compromise is gone. " and gone forever.
+But no assault should be " made upon those democrats who maintained it, provided they are now willing in good " faith to maintain the settlement as it exists. " Such an understanding is wise and just in

-" It is well known how I labored in compainy with southern men to have this line ex-" tonded to the Pacific.
-But it has departed. " The time for it has passed away, and I veri-· ly believe that the best-nay, the onlyand reckless spirit of abolition at the North. " is to adhere to the existing settlement with-" out the slightest thought or appearance of \ wavering, and without regarding any storm \ which may be raised against it."
+" It is well known how I labored in company with southern men to have this line extonded to the Pacific.
+But it has departed.
+"The time for it has passed away, and I verimode now left of putting down the fanatical " and reckless spirit of abolition at the North " is to adhere to the existing settlement with-out the slightest thought or appearance of " wavering, and without regarding any storm which may be raised against it."

-The Lancaster Independent Whig comments s follows on the foregoing :- By the above it will be seen that Mr. Buchanan has plunged deeply into the turbid waters of the Kansas juestion, and placed himself along side of Douglas and Pierce in the mud of slavery .-He had before occupied conservative grounds, having expressed himself in favor of sustaining the Missouri Compromise; but the enchantment of the Presidential meteor has warped his judgment, intoxicated his hope and prostituted his principles.
+The Lancaster Independent Whig comments as follows on the foregoing :- By the above it will be seen that Mr. Buchanan has plunged deeply into the turbid waters of the Kansas question, and placed himself along side of Douglas and Pierce in the mud of slavery .-He had before occupied conservative grounds, having expressed himself in favor of sustaining the Missouri Compromise; but the enchantment of the Presidential meteor has warped his judgment, intoxicated his hope and prostituted his principles.
 It will be observed however, that Mr. Buchanan endorses squatter Sovereignty, with a protest.
-"No assault, (he says) should be made upon those democrats who maintained the Missouri Compromise !"
+"No assault, (he says) should be made upon those democrats who maintained the Missouri Compro-

-He appears sensible of the fact that he is taking a bold leap after Douglas & Co., and begs lustily for the privilege of endorsing their inionity.
+He appears sensible of the fact that he is taking a bold leap after Douglas & Co., and begs lustily for the privilege of endorsing their iniquity.
 He also reminds them of "how I labored in Company with Southern men to have the Missouri Compromise line extended to the Pacific."
-He is proud of-he boasts of the bloodless services he rendered the country win company with Southern men." in endeavoring
+He is proud of-he boasts of the bloodless services he rendered the country "in company with Southern men," in endeavoring to have that line extended to the Pacific, giving to slavery millions of territory that had ever been free!
+Perhaps he forgot that Douglas and the South insist that the Missouri Compromise was unconstitutional-and a gross outrage on the rights of slave owners!